shadaj/appa/README.md

 # appa

-The fake Akka for Scala.js.
+Get the feel of Akka in Scala.js

 ![](http://i.imgur.com/rMIzarn.gif)